dgerabagi/aiascent-dev/src/Artifacts/A77 - V2V Academy - Image Prompts (Underequipped Graduate).md

     *   **Approach 2:** An artist is staring at a large, blank white canvas, experiencing "artist's block" and not knowing where to make the first stroke.
 *   **Page 2 (The Solution):**
     *   **Approach 1:** A developer hands their "Project Scope" document to a friendly AI robot.
 The robot reads the document and then quickly assembles a perfect, clean "skeleton" of a project, complete with a folder structure and initial files.
-    *   **Approach 2:** A writer is stuck.
-They feed their story outline to an AI, which then generates the first few paragraphs of the story, giving the writer a starting point to build upon.
 *   **Page 3 (Case Study):**
     *   **Approach 1:** A close-up of the DCE extension's UI in "Cycle 0."
 It shows a user typing their project scope.
 An arrow points to a generated `prompt.md` file, which then leads to a neatly organized `src/Artifacts` folder filled with new planning documents.
     *   **Approach 2:** An animation shows a student planting a "Project Scope" seed.
 The DCE tool waters it, and it instantly sprouts into a small but fully formed "Project Tree" with branches for `/src`, `/docs`, etc.
 *   **Page 4 (First Command):**
     *   **Approach 1:** A developer is shown confidently typing a clear prompt into their AI chat.
 The prompt instructs the AI to use their Project Scope to generate a complete starter project for a Next.js application, including all the initial folders and config files.
-    *   **Approach 2:** A student is working with a tutor (the AI).
-The student gives the tutor their essay outline, and the tutor helps them create the initial document with the title page, bibliography, and section headings already in place.

 ### **Lesson 4.3: Architecting Your MVP**
 *   **Page 1 (Blueprint):**